-A case study is to be completed on a patient in the ICU setting.
+A case study is to be completed on a patient in the NICU or PICU.
 The patient selected must be approved by the DCE.
 A PowerPoint presentation of the case study will be presented to peers and instructors.
 It should be between 15-20 minutes.
 No make-up will be allowed.
 If student is absent on the day of presentation, he/she may email me their presentation on the day it is due.
 Points will be taken off for missing the oral presentation.
 If I do not receive the presentation on the due date, the student will receive a zero.
-Students must listen to other classmates' presentations as required by instructor.
-Points will be taken off for not listening to classmates' presentations.
-A detailed handout of the case study requirements will be posted on Blackboard.
+Case study presentations will be the week of April 2nd.